velis74/dynamicforms-vuetify-actions/readme.md

 # @dynamicforms/vuetify-actions

-A responsive and flexible library for rendering actions (buttons, links) in Vue.js applications with Vuetify, integrated with @dynamicforms/vue-forms.
+A responsive library for rendering actions (buttons, links) in Vue.js applications with Vuetify, integrated with @dynamicforms/vue-forms.

 ## Introduction